 Your doctor might recommend:

 The outlook for meralgia paresthetica is usually very good.
 Most cases resolve on their own without further complications.
-For pregnant women diagnosed with meralgia paresthetica, the condition will likely resolve right after delivery.
+For pregnant women diagnosed with meralgia paresthetica, the condition will likely right after delivery.
 In a small number of cases, the numbness, burning, and pain will persist despite treatment.

 If you’ve been diagnosed with meralgia paresthetica, make sure you’re taking steps to reduce the nerve compression that causes it.
 This could mean wearing loose clothing, losing weight, or doing exercises and stretches.
 For mild pain, you can take over-the-counter pain medications, like ibuprofen (Advil) or aspirin.
 Be sure to read the product labels carefully.